VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The following sections discuss these questions.

-### How do you limit delivering a command to a single recipient?
+### Delivering a command to a single recipient

 This discussion assumes you that you have a basic understanding of the differences between Windows Azure Service Bus queues and topics.
 For an introduction to Windows Azure Service Bus, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

-With the implementation shown in figure 8, two things are necessary to ensure that a single handler handles a command message.
+With the implementation shown in Figure 8, two things are necessary to ensure that a single handler handles a command message.
 First, there should only be a single subscription to the **conference/commands** topic in Windows Azure Service Bus; remember that a Windows Azure Service Bus topic may have multiple subscribers.
 Second, the **CommandProcessor** should invoke a single handler for each command message that it receives.
-There is no way in Windows Azure Service Bus to restrict a topic to a single subscription; therefore the developers must be careful to create just a single subscription on a topic that is delivering commands.
+There is no way in Windows Azure Service Bus to restrict a topic to a single subscription; therefore, the developers must be careful to create just a single subscription on a topic that is delivering commands.